seohyun-hwang/onlineEncryptionHub/README.md

    1. Solution: accepting sensitive data from the frontend, incl. password and message-plaintext, as character-arrays instead of Strings
 6. SpringBoot's JSON parser "Jackson" parses text-inputs as Strings by default
    1. Solution: implemented a class `java/com.example.encryptMsg/config/CharArrDeserialization.java` which overrides Jackson's deserialization process to parse texts as char-arrays

+Strategy patterns (loosely-coupled):
+1. There is a frontend button-row in account-creation with which the user decides whether to use AES-GCM or AES-CBC as the message cipher mode.
+The choice of cipher-mode is then transmitted to the backend to switch between `AES256GCM.java` and `AES256CBC.java`, respectively.
+2. The editor decides whether the custom-rolled cryptography or the fully library-based cryptography is used by toggling the @Qualifier annotation argument between "custom" and "compliant".
+The argument determines which of the two `CryptographyToggle` interface implementations `EncryptionCompliant.java` and `EncryptionCustom.java` should be used in `UserService.java`.

 All Rest API communication to the frontend is found in `src/main/java/controller/UserController.java`.